menu

 Beacon is a medium-sized city located in the state of New York.
 With a population of 15,025 people and five associated neighborhoods, Beacon is the 139th largest community in New York.
-Much of the housing stock in Beacon was built prior to World War II, making it one of the older and more historic cities in the country.
+Beacon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Beacon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.